Share

 • Complementary Colors: These are pairs of colors located directly opposite each other on the color wheel (e.g., red and green, blue and orange).
 When placed side-by-side, they create the highest level of contrast, making elements pop.

 • Split Complementary Colors: This scheme involves one base color and the two colors adjacent to its direct complement.
 It offers strong visual contrast but with less tension than a standard complementary pairing.
-We have many split complementary colors examples, such as red paired with yellow-green and blue-green.
+We have many split-complementary color examples, such as red paired with yellow-green and blue-green.
 This creates a more nuanced and balanced look.

 Forming a Tetradic Color Scheme